What Is a Biostatistician? 2025 Career Guide

 3. Go for a master’s degree.

-If you’re serious about becoming a biostatistician, you might be interested in pursuing a master’s degree in biostatistics, statistics, mathematics, or public health (with a focus on data and statistics).
-Approximately 58 percent of biostatisticians have a master’s degree, according to O*Net Online [6].
+If you’re serious about becoming a biostatistician, you might want to pursue a master’s degree in biostatistics, statistics, mathematics, or public health (with a focus on data and statistics).
+Approximately 58 percent of biostatisticians have a master’s degree, according to O*Net Online [4].

 These days, with bachelor’s degrees being more ubiquitous, having a master’s degree for this type of specialized, technical job can help you stand out from the rest of the applicants.
 Some jobs even require a master’s degree or higher.